 Kircher next installed a chairlift in downtown Gatlinburg, Tennessee.
 Gatlinburg SkyLift opened in 1954 and remains among the Smoky Mountain region's most iconic attractions.
 In the early 1960s, Boyne Resorts began growing its operations in Michigan, soon expanded to Montana and now has operations in seven states within the U.S. and also operates in Canada.

-Boyne Resorts' geographically diverse locations include Big Sky Resort in Montana, Sugarloaf and Sunday River Resort in Maine; Boyne Highlands Resort, Boyne Mountain Resort and Avalanche Bay Indoor Waterpark, Inn at Bay Harbor - Autograph Collection, and Boyne Country Sports in Michigan; Loon Mountain Resort in New Hampshire; Gatlinburg SkyLift Park in Tennessee; Brighton Resort in Utah; The Summit at Snoqualmie in Washington; and Cypress Mountain in West Vancouver, British Columbia.
+Boyne Resorts' geographically diverse locations include Big Sky Resort in Montana, Sugarloaf and Sunday River Resort in Maine; The Highlands at Harbor Springs Resort, Boyne Mountain Resort and Avalanche Bay Indoor Waterpark, Inn at Bay Harbor - Autograph Collection, and Boyne Country Sports in Michigan; Loon Mountain Resort in New Hampshire; Gatlinburg SkyLift Park in Tennessee; Brighton Resort in Utah; The Summit at Snoqualmie in Washington; and Cypress Mountain in West Vancouver, British Columbia.